Fregoli delusion: Coexistence of Capgras and Fregoli

+Fregoli syndrome for environment

+Some patients can experience Fregoli delusion for environment or place; in this instance the patient misidentifies their current and unfamiliar location (e.g. a hospital) for a place that is familiar to them, such as their home or job.
+A patient can simultaneously suffer from Fregoli delusion for both persons and environments.
+In some cases, the patient holds the belief that they exist in both the correct and an incorrect location, a delusion that has been termed reduplicative paramnesia; the latter being a variant of the delusional misidentification syndromes.

 Current research

-The study of DMS currently remains controversial, as they are often coupled with many psychological disorders (i.e. schizophrenia, bipolar disorder, obsessive compulsive disorder, etc.).
-Although there is an abundance of information on DMS, there are still many mysteries of the physiological and anatomical details of DMS.
+The study of DMSs currently remains controversial, as they are often coupled with many psychological disorders (i.e. schizophrenia, bipolar disorder, obsessive compulsive disorder, etc.).
+Although there is an abundance of information on DMSs, there are still many mysteries of the physiological and anatomical details of DMSs.
 An accurate semiological analysis of higher visual anomalies and their corresponding topographic sites may help elucidate the aetiology of Fregoli's and other misidentification disorders.

-Popular culture
+In popular culture

 Charlie Kaufman's 2015 film Anomalisa has several direct and indirect references to the Fregoli delusion.
 Kaufman adapted the screenplay from his 2005 audio play Anomalisa, written under the pseudonym Francis Fregoli, and the hotel that Michael stays in is called "The Fregoli".

 The science fiction short story "Liking What You See: A Documentary", from the collection Stories of Your Life and Others by Ted Chiang, refers to Fregoli syndrome in the context of artificial targeted neurological impairment.

 In March 2020, the delusion was covered in an episode of the BBC medical soap opera Doctors when Lizzie Milton (Adele James) believes she is being stalked by Joe Pasquale.

+There is an oblique reference to the delusion in "Marco Polo," an episode of The Sopranos.
+The character Russ Fegoli (R Fegoli being an anagram of Fregoli) is implied to be the father of Paulie "Walnuts" Gualtieri.

+In Alex Garland’s 2022 folk horror film Men, the protagonist perceives the entire male population of a Herefordshire village (all played by Rory Kinnear) to share the same face.

+In the 2024 movie Smile 2 Skye's friend who dies by suicide is named Lewis Fregoli, and as shown in the first of the series Smile, is the Smile Entity's MO who fits Laura's description of it "wearing people's faces like masks."

+In the 2025 Tamil action film film Madharaasi, the hero Raghu played by Sivakarthikeyan is shown to be suffering from the disorder after witnessing an accident which killed his parents.